MITLibraries/guides/languages/python.md

 If you notice anything that needs to be updated in either of the templates, please submit a PR!

+## Python Project Specification

+The [Python Project Specification](https://github.com/MITLibraries/spec-python-projects) repository is a declarative standard for Python projects.
+It defines the tooling, configuration, file structure, and workflow targets that a compliant project should have.
+The [SPECIFICATION.md](https://github.com/MITLibraries/spec-python-projects/blob/main/SPECIFICATION.md) file in that repository is designed to be a living document with fairly constant updates.

+Where this page provides general principles and recommendations, the specification aims to provide auditable, concrete requirements, e.g. `pyproject.toml` configuration, Makefile targets, pre-commit hooks, CI workflows, Dockerfile patterns, etc.

 ## Style and coding Conventions

 In general, you should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [PEP 257](https://www.python.org/dev/peps/pep-0257/).
 Unless otherwise stated here, assume those two guidelines are in effect.

-If you are providing function docstrings, use [reST](http://docutils.sourceforge.net/rst.html).
+If you are providing function docstrings, use [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
 In addition to a description of what a function does, you should document the parameters:

 ```python
 def widgetize(widget):